-The Washington Independent Review of Books: three internships every fall, spring, and summer—a Young-Adult Fiction Writer/Researcher position, a Reader Relations Assistant position, and a Marketing Design Researcher, each about five hours per week, with most of the work online.
+The Washington Independent Review of Books: three internships every fall and spring—a Young-Adult Fiction Writer/Researcher position, a Reader Relations Assistant position, and a Marketing Design Researcher, each about eight hours per week, with most of the work online.

 The YA intern researches forthcoming YA titles for review by WIRoB, edits reviews and in some cases writes them as well, and publicizes reviews on social media.
 The Reader Relations intern maintains WIRoB’s online events calendar, by finding and evaluating literary events appropriate for the calendar, communicating with event coordinators, and inputting events into the calendar.
 The Marketing Design Researcher analyzes the advertising potential of the organization’s website, exploring options and approaches and passing these on to the staff at WIRoB.